|Approved by||Vice-Chancellor, March 2013|

 The purpose of this procedure is to define the rules and procedures governing the use of Purchase Cards.

 This procedure applies to the University and its subsidiaries.

 - A University issued purchase card (i.e. credit card)

 1. Issue of Purchase Cards

-To be eligible for a Purchase Card, an employee must meet one or more of the following criteria:
+- To be eligible for a Purchase Card, an employee must meet at least one of the following criteria:

 - Travel frequently in the course of their duties

 - Travel overseas in the course of their duties